01 of 12

 Set Up a Water Return for a Miniature Water Feature

 Check that the cap you use will fit over your reservoir and pump.
 Cut a hole through the cap to fit your water outlet attachment or hose, helping to hold it securely in place.
 Cut several holes through the lowest part of the cap so the water coming down from your waterfall or fountain will flow back through the cap into the reservoir tank or container.
 Try to keep the cap as strong as possible (cut as few holes as possible) so it will hold the water feature or rocks above the water reservoir and pump.
-If you can't find a suitable cap to fit over your water reservoir you can use plastic mesh (plastic needlework canvas or model styrene grid) or a sheet of strong plastic you can set into or over the reservoir and cut holes through.
+If you can't find a suitable cap to fit over your water reservoir, you can use plastic mesh or a sheet of strong plastic you can set into or over the reservoir and cut holes through.

 09 of 12